Textualize/textual/docs/guide/styles.md

 ### Border

-The [border](../styles/border.md) styles draw a border around a widget.
+The [border](../styles/border.md) style draws a border around a widget.
 To add a border set `syles.border` to a tuple of two values.
-The first values is the border type.
-The second value is the border color which will accept any value that works with  [color](../styles/color.md) and [background][color](../styles/background.md).
+The first value is the border type, which should be a string.
+The second value is the border color which will accept any value that works with  [color](../styles/color.md) and [background](../styles/background.md).

 The following example adds a border around a widget: